Knowledge and Resources

 3. Electricity market

-Vietnam’s energy sector is dominated by big state-owned-enterprises (SOEs), and therefore mainly controlled by the government through the Ministry of Industry and Trade.
-The integrated state-owned utility Electricity of Viet Nam (EVN) holds a monopolistic position for transmission, distribution and system operation, and dominates the generation market.
+Viet Nam’s energy sector is currently still dominated by big state-owned-enterprises (SOEs), and therefore mainly controlled by the government through the Ministry of Industry and Trade.
+The integrated state-owned utility Electricity of Viet Nam (EVN) holds a monopolistic position for transmission, distribution and system operation, and still has large shares in the generation market.
 The remaining shares of the generation capacities are held by other big SOEs, including PetroVietnam (gas fired power plants) and Vinacomin (coal fired power plants).
 Foreign investors use mostly a “Build-Own-Transfer” (BOT) model, and other domestic investors use an independent power plant (IPP) model.
 Electricity generated by IPPs is sold to EVN under long term contracts.
+The number of IPPs has risen sharply in recent years with the dynamic development of solar and wind power.

 • Competitive power generation market (end of the year 2014)